PREDOCTORAL APPLICATION INSTRUCTIONS

 Transcripts and GPAs Additional Information

-- Baccalaureate degree transcript(s) showing all undergraduate coursework completed prior to fall 2017, grades, and baccalaureate degree award date as well as GPA.
+- Baccalaureate degree transcript(s) showing all undergraduate coursework completed prior to fall 2018, grades, and baccalaureate degree award date as well as GPA.
+(Note: If any institution does not calculate a GPA or the applicant prefers not to enter it, it is not required.)

-- Graduate school transcript(s) showing all graduate coursework completed or in progress as of fall 2017 as well as GPA.
+- Graduate school transcript(s) showing all graduate coursework completed or in progress as of fall 2018 as well as GPA.
+(Note: If any institution does not calculate a GPA or the applicant prefers not to enter it, it is not required.)

 - Transcripts issued in a language other than English must be accompanied by a certified translation into English and must include a description of the institution’s grading system.